Richard Christopher Carrington: Carrington super flare

-On 1 September 1859, Carrington and Richard Hodgson, another English amateur astronomer, independently made the first observations of a solar flare.
+On 1 September 1859, Carrington and Richard Hodgson, another English astronomer, independently made the first observations of a solar flare.
 Because of a simultaneous "crochet" observed in the Kew Observatory magnetometer record by Balfour Stewart and a geomagnetic storm observed the following day, Carrington suspected a solar-terrestrial connection.
 For this reason, the geomagnetic storm of 1859 is often called the Carrington Event.

 Worldwide reports on the effects of the geomagnetic storm of 1859 were compiled and published by Elias Loomis which supported the observations of Carrington and Balfour Stewart.